 This post includes affiliate links.

 With summer upon us and all our fun trips we have planned, we are going to talk a little about flying with children and the importance of using child restraints on airplanes (including personal aircraft).

 Some of you have or know someone who has flown with a “lap baby”.
 Please don’t feel like you are the only one who has been guilty of this.
 Many don’t know the seriousness of flying with a lap baby.
 Some simply can’t afford the extra seat at the time.

 I am here to assure you that we have all been there before.
 Learning means we are able to do better with our actions.

-Although they allow for children under 2 to sit on a parents lap, the FAA (Federal Aviation Administration) recommends for all young children to sit in a FAA approved car seat at all times during a flight.
+Although airlines allow for children under 2 to sit on a parents lap, the FAA (Federal Aviation Administration) recommends for all young children to sit in a FAA approved car seat at all times during a flight.

 If the child is under the age of 2 years old, it is recommended for a child to be rear facing in their child restraint seat (CRS).
-If you are a parent like me that practices extended rear facing (rear facing over the minimum age requirements) then you can rear face 3 or even 4 years old as long as your seat is approved to do so.
+If you are a parent like me that practices extended rear facing (rear facing over the minimum age requirements) then you can rear face to 3 or even 4 years old as long as your seat is approved to do so.

 Most flights experience turbulence at some point.
 Some a lot more severe than others.
 Some are so bad that the carry-on bags can go flying through the plane.
 There is no 100 percent way of knowing how severe the turbulence will be.
 If your child is on your lap, you will not be able to keep them there in such events, which would result in your baby flying through the aircraft hitting the hard surfaces of such the ceiling.
 This could cause serious injury or could even be fatal.

 In order to prevent any potential injuries, please always remember to bring and use your car seat on the airplane.